 The path of yoga can be long and hard, filled with obstacles, pitfalls, and detours.
 Luckily, yogic philosophy provides a roadside assistance program to aid you when you become stuck.
-The yogis who have traveled the path before us have left us a troubleshooting guide called the 13 obstacles of yoga.
+The yogis who have traveled the path before us have left us a troubleshooting guide called Antarayas, or the 13 obstacles of yoga.
 Knowing and studying these Antarayas will give you more skill, compassion, and understanding as you progress in your yoga practice.

 Viewing ads supports YogaBasics.
 Remove ads with a membership.
 Thanks!